RasyaGtps/aetheris/README.md

 - 📱 **Responsive Design** - Seamless experience across all devices
 - ⚡ **Fast Performance** - Optimized for quick loading and smooth navigation

+## ⚠️ Limitations

+- 🎬 **Video Playback** - Due to API limitations, direct video playback is not available as the Jikan API does not provide episode streaming URLs
+- The platform focuses on anime discovery and information rather than content streaming

 ## 🚀 Getting Started

 ### Prerequisites